robert-berg/corona-infection-data/c_version/README.md

 This script presents a menu with the following options:

-1. Create Corona Infection Diagrams: Executes the coronaprogram to generate diagrams based on the data.
+1. Create Corona Infection Diagrams: Executes the program to generate diagrams based on the data.
 2. Move PNG Files to Location: Allows you to specify a folder to move all generated PNG files into.
-This helps in organizing the output.
+This helps organizing the output.
 3. Quit: Exits the script.